KulsoomKamilKhan/Mazij-app/README.md

 ___________________________________________________________________________________________________

-3) Backend overview- Omar, Bhavika
+3) Backend overview and system architecture- Omar, Bhavika
 4) Achieved func and whats not done, any changes we would like to make, features to add- Alister
 5) Short conclusion- Azzaam